LuminousMirage/copper-silver/README.md

 # copper-silver
-A journey of finding copper and silver
+A journey of finding copper and silver and maybe gold and diamond